Research

 Future Directions

 My dissertation answers many pressing questions about Medicaid policy, health, and late-life service use.
 However, it also presents additional directions for research.
 Medicaid coverage has become an increasingly relevant component of the social safety net in the US as the COVID-19 pandemic highlighted racial and class health disparities.
-Understanding the shifting role of LTC as more people chose to care for loved ones at home during the pandemic is critical and ensuring that older adults are able to access quality health care as they age and die remains a pressing topic.
+In my future work I will explore how state-level differences in Medicaid policy implementation affect health and wellbeing across the lift course.
+In addition, I will examine how state-level policy contexts - not solely Medicaid, but also LGBTQ+ policy, housing policy, and more - shape individual and population health.
 I intend to continue using mixed methods approaches, combining qualitative studies with large, demographic ones to study the impacts that policies have on people, both individually, and at the population-level.